 Make repeat visits to areas

 You may have heard the term “feeding window.”
-Bass don’t eat all day, but when something does trigger them to eat, they become much easier to catch for obvious reasons, the primary one being they’re more aggressive and not weary of striking something.
+Bass don’t eat all day, but when something does trigger them to eat, they become much easier to catch for obvious reasons, the primary one being they’re more aggressive and not wary of striking something.

-That weariness is an effect of fishing pressure.
+That wariness is an effect of fishing pressure.
 If you know there are fish around, but you’re not getting bit, it’s possible that those fish are just not eating, and if nothing else makes them bite, you can always leave and come back.

 This is more for summer and winter when feeding windows are more defined, but it absolutely does work.
 Fishing can definitely be a timing deal, and if you’re around a lot of fish but just cannot get a bite, making repeat trips to that spot will give you a chance to hit it at the right time.

 The core of any strategy for dealing with pressure is to experiment and do things nobody else is doing.

 The core of any strategy for dealing with pressure is to experiment and do things nobody else is doing.
 By no means does that mean that you should completely ignore tactics that you know work.
 Simply going out and doing the stupidest thing you can think of all day would make you a pretty ineffective angler.
 But the best anglers, and definitely the most consistent ones, are the ones that are willing to go against the grain.
 Remember that the fish did not read the article that says you should be throwing a spinnerbait right now.
 Don’t be afraid to show them a different look.